-Contributed services and materials are recognized in the financial statements at fair market value (see note 8 for details).
+Contributed services and materials are recognized in the financial statements at fair market value (see note 9 for details).

 Volunteers contribute hundreds of hours per year to assist in the operations of the Museum.
-Because of the difficulty in determining their fair value, contributed labour is not recognized in the financial statements.
+Contributed labour is not recognized in the financial statements due to the difficulty in determining its fair value.